In North America, many families believe they have Native American ancestors.

 Females wanting a YDNA test would have to ask a male relative in the same paternal line to take the test for them (i.e. grandfather, father, brother, cousin, nephew).

-Which Test to Choose?
+Which test to choose?

 Each test has its benefits and uses in genealogy.
 All three tests can help you connect with distant family members.
+Read more about the different types of DNA tests.

 An autosomal DNA test is going to tell you roughly what percentage of your DNA comes from Native American ancestors, but it is only an estimate.